The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 Thus, your web crawler should take robots.txt into account as well.
 Typically, you can find the robots.txt file in the root directory of your website.
 In other words, you can generally access it at https://yourtargetwebsite.com/robots.txt.

-This file stores all the rules on how web crawlers should interact with a website.
-So, you should always take a look at the robots.txt file before starting to crawl your target site.
+This file stores all the rules for web crawlers' interaction with a website.
+So, you should always check the robots.txt file before crawling your target site.
 Also, this file can include the path to the sitemap.

 Anti-scraping technologies examine the HTTP headers to identify malicious users.
 In detail, if a request doesn't have a set of expected values in some key HTTP headers, the system blocks it.
 These HTTP headers generally include Referrer, User-Agent, Accept-Language, and Cookie.

-Specifically, the User-Agent header contains information that specifies the browser, operating system, and/or vendor version from where the HTTP request comes from.
-This is one of the most important headers that anti-bot technologies look at.
-If your scraper doesn't set the User-Agent of a popular browser, its requests are likely to be blocked.
+Specifically, the User-Agent header contains information that specifies the browser, operating system, and vendor version from where the HTTP request comes.
+That is one of the essential headers that anti-bot technologies look at.
+If your scraper doesn't set the User-Agent of a popular browser, its requests will likely be blocked.

 Frustrated that your web scrapers are blocked once and again?